 The student must achieve a grade of "C" or better in all courses.
-A maximum of 6 credit hours with "C" grades may be applied toward the MBA degree.
 MBA students may repeat one failed ("F" grade) course.
 A second "F" grade in any course will result in academic dismissal from the program.

 A student may be dismissed from the MBA program for failing to maintain satisfactory progress or for academic dishonesty.
 The MBA Program Director will provide written notification to the student of the dismissal.
 The student may apply for readmission in writing with a formal letter of appeal to the Dean of Adult & Graduate Studies for readmission to the program.
 The Dean of Adult & Graduate studies grants readmission.
 In consideration for readmission, the student will consent to conditions or additional requirements imposed by the Dean of Adult & Graduate Studies and the MBA Program Director.
 The conditions and/or requirements will be tailored to the cause of dismissal and the student's situation.